Woman Says Friend ‘Asked’ To Be Pushed Off 60-Foot Bridge That Resulted In Broken Ribs, Punctured Lungs

 However, the matter is complicated and made more serious by the severity of Jordan’s injuries.
 In addition to breaking six ribs, she had punctured lungs and other internal injuries.

 While Taylor says that Jordan initially forgave her for pushing her, it seems that Jordan is no longer feeling so accommodating.
-The latter would like to see her friend be sent to jail, and explained her thought-process.
+The latter would like to see her friend be sent to jail and explained her thought-process.

 “Well at first I didn’t really want Taylor to get in trouble, but now that I’ve thought about it more, I’m kind of wanting her to sit in jail and think about at least what she did.”